likelet/IDEA/README.md

 -------------

 First stable version released.
-To view user guide, please visit [http://idea.biocuckoo.org](http://targetgene.com:3838/IDEA/) and refers to **HELP** section Developer Information
+To view user guide, please visit **HELP** page when package installed.
+Developer Information
 -------------
 FAQ
 -------------
 During the analysis procedure,  you might encounter the following problems due to software or environment ; We summarized those questions and give some solutions for bug fixing:<br/>
-***1. Several packages can not be installed with errors returned, how to fix this?***<br/>
+* 1. Several packages can not be installed with errors returned, how to fix this?***<br/>
-__Answer__: Yes, the R pakcages' installation is indeed painful.
+>  Yes, the R pakcages' installation is indeed painful.
 Mostly you can restart your computer or change the network environment to fix it; If the problem still exists, please try to install packages locally  or contact authors for help;<br/>
-***2. "Error : unrecognized fields specified in html_dependency: attachment" while clicks the download report button***:<br/>
+* 2. "Error : unrecognized fields specified in html_dependency: attachment" while clicks the download report button***:<br/>
-__Answer__: This error is mainly caused by Rstudio version; you can fix it by upgrading your RStudio to the latest version.<br/>
+>  This error is mainly caused by Rstudio version; you can fix it by upgrading your RStudio to the latest version.<br/>
-***3. "Error: pandoc version 1.12.3 or higher is required and was not found." while clicks the download report button***:<br/>
+* 3. "Error: pandoc version 1.12.3 or higher is required and was not found." while clicks the download report button***:<br/>
-__Answer__: If you see this message that means you upgraded your Rstudio version, the problem is still exist.
+>  If you see this message that means you upgraded your Rstudio version, the problem is still exist.
 You need a pandoc to render Rmd file into html report.
 You can optain it from [https://github.com/jgm/pandoc/releases/tag/1.15.0.6](https://github.com/jgm/pandoc/releases/tag/1.15.0.6) as YiHui suggested.
 After that, restart your Rstudio.<br/>
-***4. "My data is more than 10M which reaches the max data set limit in the IDEA, how can I perform analysis for this data ?"***:<br/>
+* 4. "My data is more than 10M which reaches the max data set limit in the IDEA, how can I perform analysis for this data ?"***:<br/>
-__Answer__: Well, we encourage users modifying source code to achieve their goals.
+>  Well, we encourage users modifying source code to achieve their goals.
 To make big data analysis available, user can edit "server.R" file under the IDEA folder in the R_HOME library.
 There is a line "options(shiny.maxRequestSize=10*1024^2) # max file size is 10Mb" in the source code.
 You can reset the number and save it to make bigger data analysis available.<br/>
-***5. "I got error messages on install "Cario" in R environment(linux), how to fix it ?"***:<br/>
+* 5. "I got error messages on install "Cario" in R environment(linux), how to fix it ?"***:<br/>
-__Answer__: To install Cairo in R , your system  should already have some library file like cairo-devel, libXt-devel installed, after that, reinstall Cairo.<br/>
+>  To install Cairo in R , your system  should already have some library file like cairo-devel, libXt-devel installed, after that, reinstall Cairo.<br/>

 ### Designers:
 Jian Ren, renjian.sysu@gmail.com<br/>